 During their final semester, MIA students participate in a capstone research course.
 These courses allow students to tackle a problem or project in the real world, often working in conjunction with a government agency or nonprofit organization.
 Designed to test the knowledge and abilities students have developed through their previous classes and experiences, capstones necessitate strong teamwork, careful research, writing ability, and often a large amount of ingenuity in identifying ways to approach an issue or find a solution.

-Illustrative recent MPIA capstone projects are described below.
+Illustrative recent MIA capstone projects are described below.

 Client: The Center for the Study of Intelligence

 Supervising Instructor: Ronald Sievert

 Authors: Judah Burk, Elizabeth Jones, Paige Ericson, Cheryl Mitchell, Kara Fillman, Randy Rodgers, Jon Graber, Naomi Wilson